 DIONYSOS was the Greek god of winemaking, fertility, ritual madness and theater.
 When the wine festival rituals of Dionysos were brought to Athens, they gave rise to the famous theater plays of Aeschylus, Euripides and other great playwrights.
 Dionysos was believed to be the son of Zeus and Persephone but traveled in other countries when he was young and arrived in Greece with foreign manners.
 Drunken debaucheries were often practiced in his name.
 But his rituals also brought together people from different levels of society and encouraged freedom from tyrants.
 He was easily recognized by the exotic foreign animals which accompanied him, the wand of fennel he carried, the bunches of grapes nearby, and the ecstatic dancers who followed him.

-At about the same time Homer was creating his oral epics Iliad and Odyssey, a man named Hesiod began to write down what was believed about the Greek mythology gods of his day.
-First there was Chaos and nothingness, then Gaia (earth) and Uranus (sky) appeared.
-Their children became the Titans.
+At about the same time as Homer created his oral epics Iliad and Odyssey, a man named Hesiod began to write down what was believed about the Greek mythology gods of his day.
+These tales will also be told.